Profile Photo

 Spanish 🇪🇸

-My current passion and challenge.
-I began learning Spanish in 2022, inspired by the linguistic connections to my Filipino heritage and a desire to connect with Spanish-speaking communities worldwide.
+My current challenge is learning Spanish, inspired by the linguistic connections to my Filipino heritage and a desire to connect with Spanish-speaking communities worldwide.

 Shared Vocabulary